holmisen/agg/README.md

 `aggregate [` _agg-function_ `(` _column_ `)` ... `]`

-Aggregate all records in the data set into a single record.
+Aggregate all records in the dataset into a single record.

 Available aggregation functions: